adrianco/adrianco.github.io/README.md

 ## Technology and strategy consulting
+Working on various aspects of cloud migration strategy for large enterprises.

 ## Public and private speaking engagements
 See http://www.slideshare.net/adriancockcroft for developer oriented technical decks.
 The more inspirational keynote talks use a few slides to support the story and are only shared as video.